 Parents are used to picking on kids.
-It’s about mess in their rooms, it’s about the little one forgot something again, it’s about the tea which they spilled, it’s about they were late etc. Though, so many times you explained to them not to do such things.
+It’s about mess in their rooms, it’s about the little one forgot something again, it’s about the tea which they spilled, it’s about they were late etc. Though, so many times you explained to them to not do such things.
 Often it’s about trifles.
-When kid is barely 4 years old, it happens that we’re more understanding yet, but over time many parents are becoming more demanding than forgiving, more harsh than compassionate and more egocentric than thinking about their own kid’s perspective.
-It’s understandable that grown-up is tired of being for children every day and every night after several years, and parent makes a huge work, and it would be nicely and pleasantly if somebody appreciates it, and this is matter for another post.
+When kid is barely 4 years old, it happens that we still are more understanding, but over time many parents are becoming more demanding than forgiving, more harsh than compassionate and more egocentric than thinking about their own kid’s perspective.
+It’s understandable that grown-up is tired of being for children every day and every night after several years, and parent makes a huge work, and it would be nicely and pleasantly if somebody appreciates it, and this is a good matter for another post.

-Today we’ll focus on kids – do they really have bad intentions, not doing everything exactly like we wish?
-The fact is behavior results from mind, so let’s take a closer look at things which kids don’t understand.
+Today we’ll focus on kids – do they really have bad intentions, not doing everything exactly as we wish?
+The fact is, behavior results from mind, so let’s take a closer look at things which kids don’t understand.

 Kid takes the blame.
 They think they are the reasons of parents’ argument or divorce.
 They take it all, because kids are egocentric by nature.
 We know they are innocent, but kids don’t notice complexity of different situations.
 The truth is that even adults don’t get it sometimes.

 Going further, your kid doesn’t get that many situations often are complicated, that life is not black or white.
 For kid green means ‘go’ and red is ‘stop’.
-Their brain, depending on their age and possibilities, may have difficulties to understand yellow, not to mention the things which take place between your marriage relation or other adult’s stuff.
+Their minds, depending on their age and possibilities, may have difficulties to understand yellow, not to mention the things which take place between your marriage relation or other adult’s stuff.

 Sometimes even mom claims that kid makes her nervous.
 But really, she’s the one who doesn’t know how to deal with kid’s emotions and behaviors stemming from those emotions.
 In other words, the uncomfortable kid’s behavior isn’t the problem I’m writing about.
 The problem is that kid thinks they make, or even worse, IS a problem for their mom or dad.

 Your kid doesn’t comprehend your daily toil.
 You cook, launder, clean for them.
-They’re just not experienced it.
-They’re never been mum, dad or just grown-up yet, so they don’t know what the effort is.
+They’ve simply not experienced it.
+They’re never been mum, dad or simply grown-up yet, so they don’t know what the effort is.

 Own traumas.
 They experience them, but they don’t understand them.

-They don’t get why you prohibit them to stay awake a whole night and eat heartily crisps.
+They don’t get why you prohibit them to stay awake a whole night and eat crisps.
 They don’t see danger in it, but fun.
-U want to protect them, and you see wider context, but they don’t.
+You want to protect them, and you see wider context of situation, but they don’t.

 Indeed, sometimes they don’t understand what you say to them.
-Make sure your kid grasps the words which you word.
+Make sure your kid grasps the words which you speak to them.
 Adjust your language to kid’s level in order to they can understand what you mean.
 Simplify intricate things for him.
 It’s obvious that kids don’t grasp such terms as for example utopia, abnegation, indoctrination, abdication and other specialized terms.
-But also, there are usual words or sayings which your kid perhaps didn’t know yet.
+But also, there are usual words or sayings which perhaps your kid didn’t know yet.

 The connected point to previous issue occurs when parents use vague phrases like: “Your attitude stinks.”, “Act your age.”, “What got into you?”.
 You know what you mean, but your child understands only that they did something wrong.
 But what?
-It’s worth to describe them what their behavior got you worried about.
+It’s worth to describe them what kind of their behavior made you worried about.
 They need to hear rather something like that: “You told your grandma that she was stupid.
-That way you showed disrespect towards person, and this is bad.
+That way you showed disrespect to person, and this is bad.
 It would be good to apologize her for insult and tell her what actually bothers you.
 Maybe you were mad at her about something?”.
 If you want to know how to communicate better with your kids, reach for How to Talk So Kids Will Listen & Listen So Kids Will Talk.
 The authors writes about frequent conversations between parents and kids, and if you read the book attentively, you realize fast that you can prevent yourself from frustration, if you just react in the other way than so far.

 - Kids by themselves don’t understand that they are not guilty.
-You should explain to them that they are innocent, especially when it comes to stuff between you and their dad/mum.
+You should explain to them that they are innocent, especially when it comes to stuff between you and their other parent.

-- Children don’t grasp that there are other views on any situation than their own perspective, so they don’t know what any aunty thinks about the recent scrimmage with the auntie’s daughter.
+- Children don’t grasp that there are other views on any situation than their own perspective, so they don’t know what any aunty thinks about their recent scrimmage with the auntie’s daughter.

 - Kid doesn’t know how it feels to be a parent.